MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Stop-MgBetaIdentityGovernanceAccessReviewDefinitionInstance.md

 Stopping an instance will not effect future instances.
 To prevent a recurring access review from starting future instances, update the schedule definition to change its scheduled end date.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Stop-MgIdentityGovernanceAccessReviewDefinitionInstance](/powershell/module/Microsoft.Graph.Identity.Governance/Stop-MgIdentityGovernanceAccessReviewDefinitionInstance?view=graph-powershell-1.0)

 ## SYNTAX

 ### Stop (Default)